 Funds are limited and are awarded by departmental request (April 1st deadline) or student request via a Work Study wait-list application supplemental form located in MyNEVADA.

-- This form opens April 1 for students who have submitted a FAFSA and do not have any financial aid related To Do List items showing in MyNEVADA.
+- This form opens early April for students who have submitted a FAFSA and do not have any financial aid related To Do List items showing in MyNEVADA.

 - Work Study funds are only available to support employment between August 16th and May 15th annually.